amueller69/Law-School-Notes/Spring-2019/CrimLaw/02-Elements_of_a_Crime.md

 ### Mistake of Fact

 * MPC Approach
   * Mistake of fact is inseparable from mens rea analysis.
-Thus, it must be determined whether the mistake of fact negates required negates the required level of culpability for the material elements of the offense
+Thus, it must be determined whether the mistake of fact negates required level of culpability for the material elements of the offense

 * Current Law
   * MPC has had a major impact, yet some elements of the traditional approach from *Prince* continue to dominate
     * Lesser-crime principle - When D knowingly commits smaller crime, he runs risk of committing even greater crime.
 Thus, MoF not a valid defense in these situations
-    * Moral-wrong principle - where committing an act that is morally questionable/wrong, person runs risk of committing crime crime
+    * Moral-wrong principle - where committing an act that is morally questionable/wrong, person runs risk of committing crime

 * *Prince* (1875) (England)
   * Facts - D convicted of taking unmarried girl under 16yo, but D argued MoF b/c reasonably believed the girl was over 16yo b/c she was 18 and she looked much older than 16